 The Program of Studies lists the courses that are offered.
-In the high school some of these are offered on an alternating pattern.
+(The Program of Studies is available at bishopwalsh.org.)
+In the high school, some of these courses are offered on an alternating pattern.
 Courses are listed by academic department and each department has developed a variety of required and elective courses.